hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/pdo-contracts.md

             </td>
             <td>
-                This PR makes it possible to start guardian sservice at the specified interface rather than default localhost

-Signed-off-by: Prakash Narayana Moorthy <prakash.narayana.moorthy@intel.com>
+                1. Reuse vetting, asset, and issuer context from exchange modules for the inference jupyter module, rather than redefining.
+2. Renamed the inference specific contexts to prevent overwriting of exchange related contexts
+3. With these changes, a single instance of jupyter container can be used to interact with both inference and exchange contracts
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2024-04-02 19:30:41 +0000 UTC
+        Created At 2024-04-18 20:44:56 +0000 UTC
     </div>
 </div>